 Of course, we should also learn how to say the basic directions in the Cantonese language.
-This can be so much helpful if you refer to places that are far away from each other.
-For example, the Tsim Sha Tsui, an entertainment and shopping hub, is located in the southern point of Kowloon.
+This can be so very helpful if you refer to places that are far away from each other.
+For example, the Tsim Sha Tsui, an entertainment and shopping hub, is located at the southern point of Kowloon.
 You can also have fun in the Eastern District of Hong Kong, where the Monster Building, Cityplaza, and Hong Kong Museum of Coastal Defence are located.

-The next words about asking and giving directions in Cantonese that you need to know is the word "In front of" or "Behind."
+The next words about asking and giving directions in Cantonese that you need to know is the word “In front of” or “Behind.”
 It is also one of the best ways to locate places with the use of landmarks.
-For example, if you have gone to Hong Kong Disneyland in Lantau Island, you will see the Mickey Mouse flower bed in front of Disneyland's Main Street Train.
+For example, if you have gone to Hong Kong Disneyland on Lantau Island, you will see the Mickey Mouse flower bed in front of Disneyland’s Main Street Train.

-The word for near and far is also important when you're learning in asking and giving directions in Cantonese.
+The word for near and far is also important when you’re learning in asking and giving directions in Cantonese.
 This is one of your bases if you will take a ride or you just walk.
 It is also helpful to know the exact location of the place based on the places near it.
 For example, you ask a local where to see the beautiful Hong Kong skyline.
-In that case,e they will say "In Victoria Peak or the Kowloon waterfront (near the clock tower along the Tsim Sha Tsui Promenade), not far from the Star Ferry pier, where benches surround the shoreline with views of Hong Kong."
+In that case,e they will say, “In Victoria Peak or the Kowloon waterfront (near the clock tower along the Tsim Sha Tsui Promenade), not far from the Star Ferry pier, where benches surround the shoreline with views of Hong Kong.”

 As mentioned above, you can go around the cities of Hong Kong by trains, buses, trams, and taxis.
 You just have to bring with you your Octopus Card.
 But, aside from this, you should also learn how to ask for the location of bus stops because you cannot ride buses anywhere in the streets.
 The bus stops on the bus routes, which you can check online too.

-Going to a bathroom is one of the most common emergencies we can experience while we enjoy traveling.
-If you're in a shopping mall or restaurant, you can simply ask the guards.
+Going to the bathroom is one of the most common emergencies we can experience while we enjoy traveling.
+If you’re in a shopping mall or restaurant, you can simply ask the guards.
 But, if you are in a public place, you may ask the locals for the nearest public toilet.
 You may also want to check the website of the Food and Environmental Hygiene Department to check the nearest public toilet in your location.